yearn/hardhat-monorepo/packages/yswaps/ROLES.md

   - Create async trade
   - Cancel async trade

-- STRATEGY ADDER
+- STRATEGY MANAGER

-  - Can add strategies
+  - Can add and remove strategies
+  - Can call disable by admin

 - TRADES MODIFIER